cncf/toc/projects/kubescape/kubescape-incubation-proposal.md

 - [ ] **Document how the project makes decisions on leadership, contribution acceptance, requests to the CNCF, and changes to governance or project goals.**

-The governance does detail how the projects makes _some_ decisions on leadership but improvements could be made to ensure clarity of this process and its expectations.
-Contribution acceptance, requests, and changes to governance and goals should also be added.
+The [governance file](https://github.com/kubescape/project-governance/blob/main/GOVERNANCE.md) partially covers these items, specifically calling out how new maintainers are approved and how changes are proposed to the project and its governance.

 - [ ] **Document how role, function-based members, or sub-teams are assigned, onboarded, and removed for specific teams (example: Security Response Committee).**